-Thus, the main mechanisms of formation of the ERB, together with the sources of injection and losses of ions, are known.
-However, for a comprehensive verification of the physical models and to identify the mathematical models and their parameters, the formulation of complete and reliable empirical representations of the ERB for each of the ion components, is necessary; it is also necessary for ensuring the safety of space flights.
+Thus, the main mechanisms of the formation of the ERB and the sources of injection and losses of ions are known.
+However, for a comprehensive verification of the physical models and to identify the mathematical models and their parameters, the formulation of complete and reliable empirical representations of the ERB for each of the ion components is necessary; it is also necessary to ensure the safety of space flights.

-These models can be created only using experimental data, obtained over many years and decades; such models (see, e.g., Ginet et al., 2013) were already created for protons (AP8/AP9) and they are widely used in space research.
-On the contrary, measurements of $Z \ge 2$ ion fluxes suffer from technical problems due to small statistics and high background of protons and electrons.
-For this reasons, empirical and semi-empirical models for $Z \ge 2$ ions, are applicable only to very limited regions of the space $\{E, L\}$.
+These models can only be created using experimental data, obtained over many decades; such models (see, e.g., Ginet et al., 2013) have already been created for protons (AP8/AP9), and they are widely used in space research.
+On the contrary, measurements of $Z \ge 2$ ion fluxes suffer from technical problems due to small sample sizes for statistical analysis, low statistical significance, and the high background of protons and electrons.
+For this reasons, empirical and semiempirical models for $Z \ge 2$ ions are only applicable to very limited regions of the $\{E, L\}$ space.

-One of the main problems of this work is to consider the possibility to create sufficiently complete and reliable empirical models of the ERB for these ions based on currently available experimental data.
+One of the main problems associated with this work is the ability to create sufficiently complete and reliable empirical models of the ERB for these ions based on currently available experimental data.

-In the following sections, the spatial-energy structure of the ERB in the $\{E, L\}$ space for protons, helium and CNO group ions are considered (Sect.
-2) together with possible physical mechanisms of formation of these structures and their solar-cyclic variations (Sect.
+In the following sections, the spatial-energy structure of the ERB in the $\{E, L\}$ space for protons, helium, and the CNO group ions are considered (Sect.
+2) as well as the possible physical mechanisms of the formation of these structures and their solar-cyclic variations (Sect.
 3).
-Finally, the main conclusions of this work are given (Sect.
-4).
+Finally, the main conclusions of this work are given in Sect.
+4.